jeffwarnica/rhc-miq-quickstart/TESTING_NOTES-RHPDS.md

 ## Step by Step Setup
 * Build a "Infrastructure Migration 1.1 GA" or "Migrating from VMware to Red Hat" service
 * Do the basic install per the generic documentation
+* Also import (from the command line) the automate domain in https://github.com/jeffwarnica/rhc-miq-quickstart_local, as a preconfigured starting point for local configuration.
 * Give 'admin' a email address, and/or create additional users (with different tag filters).
 * A ssh.cfg file on your real local workstation can be very helpful.
 Consider:
     ~~~~